 \subsection{Theoretical Analysis}

 To complement our empirical observation that locality can be beneficial, we now rigorously analyze the effect of our window size $k$ for TTT using any self-supervised task.

-\textbf{Notations.} We first define the following functions of the shared model parameters $\theta$:
+\paragraph{Notations.} We first define the following functions of the shared model parameters $\theta$:

-These notations are consistent with those in Section \ref{background} and \ref{method}, where the main task loss $\ell_m$ is defined for object recognition or segmentation, and the self-supervised task loss $\ell_s$ instantiates to pixel-wise mean squared error for image reconstruction; $\theta$ refers to parameters for the encoder $f$.
+These notations have appeared in Section \ref{background} and \ref{method}, where the main task loss $\ell_m$ is defined for object recognition or segmentation, and the self-supervised task loss $\ell_s$ is instantiated as pixel-wise mean squared error for image reconstruction; $\theta$ refers to parameters of the encoder $f$.

-\textbf{Problem statement.} Taking gradient steps with $\nabla \ell_m^{~t}$ directly optimizes the test loss, since $y_t$ is the ground truth label of test input $x_t$.
+\paragraph{Problem statement.} Taking gradient steps with $\nabla \ell_m^{~t}$ directly optimizes the test loss, since $y_t$ is the ground truth label of test input $x_t$.
 However, $y_t$ is not available, so TTT optimizes the self-supervised loss $\ell_s$ instead.
 Among the available gradients, $\nabla \ell_s^{~t}$ is the most relevant.
 But we also have the past inputs $x_1, \dots, x_{t-1}$.
 Should we use some, or even all of them?

-\textbf{Theorem.} For every timestep $t$, consider TTT with gradient-based optimization using:
+\paragraph{Theorem.} For every timestep $t$, consider TTT with gradient-based optimization using:

 where $k$ is the window size.
 Let $\theta_0$ denote the initial condition, and $\tilde{\theta}$ where optimization converges for TTT.
 Let $\theta^*$ denote the optimal solution of $\ell_m^{~t}$ in the local neighborhood of $\theta_0$.
 Then we have